Menopause and Joint Pain: Causes and How to Ease It

 Magnesium can also lower inflammation, relax tired muscles, and decrease the body’s sensitivity to pain.

 Magnesium-rich foods include leafy green vegetables, beans, seeds, and nuts.
-You can also boost your magnesium levels by taking an over-the-counter supplement.
+I try to incorporate these foods into my diet as much as possible, but I also boost my magnesium levels with an over the counter daily supplement.

 Medication